Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation

 \subsection{Choice of task descriptors and balancing variables}

-The effectiveness of both TWCV and IWCV depends on the choice of task descriptors introduced in Section~\ref{sec:prediction.tasks}.
-In our implementation, we focused on prediction distance and environmental predictors, capturing both spatial configuration and covariate distributions.
-Prediction distance captures the availability of nearby training information and serves as a proxy for task difficulty, as established in prior work \cite{webster.oliver.2007,brenning.2023.ijgis}.
-Environmental predictors characterize the domain over which predictions are made and connect TWCV to covariate shift settings \cite{sugiyama2007covariate}.
+The effectiveness of weighted CV depends critically on the choice of task descriptors (Sect.~\ref{sec:prediction.tasks}).
+In spatial prediction, these descriptors should capture both environmental conditions and spatial configuration.
+Prediction distance serves as a key descriptor of task difficulty under spatial dependence \citep{webster.oliver.2007,brenning.2023.ijgis}.

-In practice, relatively parsimonious sets of balancing variables were sufficient to remove most of the bias.
-Including many variables can lead to unstable weights due to sparsity in the joint task distribution.
-This trade-off between representativeness and stability is well known in calibration weighting \cite{lumley.2004.jss} and suggests that careful selection of balancing variables is important in practice.
+In our experiments, relatively parsimonious sets of balancing variables were sufficient to remove most of the bias.
+Including many variables can lead to instability due to sparsity in the joint task distribution, a well-known issue in calibration weighting \citep{lumley.2004.jss}.
+This highlights a trade-off between representativeness and stability in deployment-oriented validation.
+Similar considerations arise in importance-weighted learning, where flexible density-ratio estimators can capture complex distributional differences but may suffer from high variance in high-dimensional settings \citep{sugiyama2012density}.

-This trade-off mirrors analogous considerations in importance-weighted learning, where flexible density-ratio estimators can capture complex distributional differences but often suffer from high variance, particularly in high-dimensional settings \cite{sugiyama2012density}.
-By contrast, calibration-based approaches such as TWCV restrict attention to low-dimensional summaries of the task distribution, which improves stability at the cost of potentially incomplete adjustment.
-This highlights a general bias--variance trade-off in deployment-oriented performance estimation: richer representations of task distributions can reduce bias but require stronger regularization or larger samples to remain stable.